viperML/neohome/src/content/blog/no-home-manager/index.md

 these are the most important ones, or the first ones that come into my mind, it doesn't mean that I've run into a longer tail of lesser issues.

 - `mkOutOfStoreSymlink`: I hate it.
-I should not exist.
+It should not exist.
 But it exists just to "not break compatibility".
-For a bit context: in Nix we have the path type `/foo/bar` and the string type, which sometimes is used to represent paths `"/foo/bar"`.
+For a bit of context: in Nix we have the path type `/foo/bar` and the string type, which sometimes is used to represent paths `"/foo/bar"`.
 Usually, when NixOS modules accept a `lib.types.path`, you can either pass a path type or a string.
 Then they are used "as is".